Introduction

 Ayurveda reference of Kanchanara - Bauhinia variegate

-Geographical distribution of Kanchanara – Bauhinia variegata
+Geographical Distribution of Kachnar – Bauhinia variegata

 Found throughout India commonly in road sides.
 Due to it’s beautiful flowers, it is cultivated in gardens.

-Phytoconstituents of Kanchanara – Bauhinia variegata
+Phytoconstituents of Kachnar – Bauhinia variegata

 The plant contains phytoconstituents like hentriacontane, octacosanol, sitosterol and stigmasterol etc.

-Parts used of Kanchanara – Bauhinia variegata
+Parts Used of Kachnar – Bauhinia variegata

 • Stem bark

-Dosage of Kanchanara – Bauhinia variegata
+Dosage of Kachnar – Bauhinia variegata

-• Powder(churna)- 3-5 g
+• Powder (churna) – 3-5 g

-• Decoction (Kwatha)-40-80 ml
+• Decoction (Kwatha)- 40-80 ml

-Medicinal Properties of Kanchanara – Bauhinia variegata
+Medicinal Properties of Kachnar – Bauhinia variegata

-• Kushtaghna-relieves skin disorders
+• Kushtaghna – relieves skin disorders

 • Sophahara – relieves swelling